ebnerluca/bicopter/README.md

 ## Install
 ### Raspi Hardware Setup
-On an install of Ubuntu 20.04 on a Raspberry Pi 4 device, install ROS2 foxy with the official instructions.
+On an install of Ubuntu 22.04 on a Raspberry Pi 4 device, install ROS2 Humble with the official instructions.
 Additionally do as follows:
 ```
 # install gpiozero and pigpio python packages
 sudo apt install python3-gpiozero python3-pigpio